MLA Master Locksmiths are Vetted Inspected Qualified

-The bait and switch price scheme is where a customer is lured in by an initial cheap price advertised, only to be hit with a bill that is more often than not a minimum of 10 times more expensive than the advertised fee!
+The bait and switch price scheme is a scam where a customer is lured in by an initial cheap price advertised, only to be hit with a bill that is more often than not a minimum of 10 times more expensive than the advertised fee!

 Signs of a Rogue Scam Locksmith